wangwei407/-GSOC2016-MUGQIC_PIPELINES--FLOWCHART-CREATOR-/readme.md

 Stage of completion: second year

-Contact to verify:
+Contact to verify: There is an automatically generated [PDF](http://52.36.214.116/~wangwei407/gsoc2016/Information.pdf) from my university account.

 ## Schedule Conflicts

-Please list any schedule conflict that will interfere with you treating your proposed C3G GCoC project as a full time job in the summer.
-If you are applying to other internships, or have other commitments, list them.
+This summer, I don't have any other internships or plans, so I can contuibute all my time to this project.

 ## Mentors